|

 Victoria, I was dealing with the most complicated woman I

-have ever met.
+had ever met.
 Sometimes she was brilliant, other

-times she made the worst decisions I have ever witnessed.
+times she made the worst decisions imaginable.

-Other than my parents, Victoria shaped the course of my life
+Why is she so important?
+Victoria shaped the course of my life

-Because much of what I write about Fate is based on
+in profound ways.
+Much of what I write about Fate is based on

-conclusions gained from observations of her behavior.
+observations of her behavior.

 However, I did not reach reach these conclusions as the